idelsink/ampache-docker/README.md

 crond[332]: crond (busybox 1.24.2) started, log level 8
 ```

-Follow the rest of the steps from the summary.
+Follow the rest of the steps from the installation summary.

 ### Plex backend

-To setup the Plex backend do the following:
+To setup the [Plex backend](https://github.com/ampache/ampache/wiki/API#plex-api) do the following:

--   Pass an extra port while starting docker for the Plex backend pointing to `32400`.
+-   Pass an extra port parameter while starting docker for the Plex backend pointing to port `32400`.
     For example add `-p 32400:32400` to the `docker run` command.
--   Enable the Plex backend (if not done during the installation process at `System > Use Plex backend > Enable`)
+-   If not already done so during the Ampache setup process, enable the Plex backend at `System > Use Plex backend > Enable`
--   **Manually** go to the `login.php` page at <http://[ip]:[plex port]/web/login.php>
+-   **Manually** go to the `login.php` page at `http://[ip]:[plex port]/web/login.php`
 -   Login with an Ampache account
 -   After login this page will ***NOT*** forward you to another page.
--   **Manually** go to the `index.php` page at <http://[ip]:[plex port]/web/index.php>
+-   **Manually** go to the `index.php` page at `http://[ip]:[plex port]/web/index.php`
 -   Link Ampache to an existing [Plex](plex.tv) account.
--   Make sure that the extra Plex port is available outside of your network via port forwarding, if you not only want to use it locally.
+-   Setup port forwarding if applicable.
--   Now use the official or any Plex application to browse/play your content. (tested with the *official* Plex application on an Android v6.0.1)
+-   Now use the official or any Plex application to browse/play your content. (tested with the *official* Plex application on Android 6.0.1)

 ## Available Players